ergo-services/ergo/README.md

  * Added multinode support
  * Added basic observer support
  * Improved code structure and readability
- * Among the new features we have added new bugs that still uncovered :).
+ * Among the new features we have added new bugs that are still uncovered :).
 So, any feedback/bugreport/contribution is highly appreciated

  ### Quick examples ###